-Existing obligations, debts or liabilities, incurred before committee reviews proposal
+Existing obligations, debts or liabilities, incurred before the grant committee decision date

 Regarding Capital Campaigns

-We will consider leadership gifts at the beginning of capital campaigns in order to leverage other giving.
+We will consider leadership gifts at the beginning of capital campaigns, to help leverage other giving.
 Please contact us for information.

 Regarding colleges, universities and schools

 For Impact Grants, we will not support routine operating expenses, projects and activities, or equipment which are within the primary instructional and service responsibilities of a college, university or school, or which benefit only the college, university or school faculty, staff and students.
-Applications for funding of projects and activities sponsored or provided by colleges, universities and schools must: 1) demonstrate benefit to the broader community, beyond the academic institution, and 2) include letters of support from community organizations with their applications.
+Applications for funding of projects and activities sponsored or provided by colleges, universities and schools must: 1) demonstrate benefit to the broader community beyond the academic institution, and 2) include letters of support from community organizations.

 Scholarships - Are you a student looking for a scholarship?
 We hold many scholarship funds, administered directly by local high schools.
 Contact your high school for details about available scholarship opportunities.